Stay powered for your drive

 This is the easiest home charging option, since you simply plug into a standard 120V AC outlet at your home.
 However, Level 1 charging takes significantly longer than other charging options.

 The faster way to charge at home.
-Level 2 charging requires specialized equipment that plugs into a 240V AC outlet, which is typically used for larger appliances like dryers and water heaters.
+Level 2 charging requires specialized equipment that plugs into a 240V AC outlet, like Hyundai Home’s ChargePoint® Home Flex EV charger.
 Fully charging your vehicle can take as little as 7 hours depending on the model and various conditions.

 What’s MPGe, exactly?